People from Jamia Milia, Kashmir to disrupt peace in U'khand: Rawat

 "I have feedback that people from Jamia Milia and Kashmir have come here to disrupt peace.
 I want to warn them that it will not be tolerated," Rawat told reporters here on the sidelines of a function.
 "Peaceful protests are okay but if people from outside the state come here to provoke people and disrupt peace, we will have to deal with them sternly," the chief minister said and asked such elements not to enter the state.

+Meanwhile, a dharna began in Haldwani on Thursday to protest the Citizenship Amendment Act.
+BJP state media incharge Devendra Bhasin claimed the dharna in Haldwani in which "people from outside the state like Jamia Milia and Kashmir are participating is part of a larger conspiracy by the Left, Samajwadi Party and other opposition parties to spread misinformation about CAA and discredit the Narendra Modi government".

 Reacting to the chief minister's remarks, Jammu and Kashmir Students' Association, an organisation of Kashmiri students studying here, said he should not issue "provocative" statements.
-Association spokesperson Nasir Khuehami asked the chief minister to withdraw his remarks and said "ensure the safety of Kashmiri students rather than issuing provocative statements like this".
+Association spokesperson Nasir Khuehami asked Rawat to withdraw his remarks and said "ensure the safety of Kashmiri students rather than issuing provocative statements like this".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)